-Adding an image to your post gives the reader something visual to relate and provides a visual connection to your content.
-Images break up content and provide an explanation of the message you want to convey.
+Adding an image to your post gives the reader a visual connection to your content.
+Images break up content and explain the message you want to convey.
 Images are searchable and help to increase search engine traffic on open content.
-Content images provide a visual for the social media shares and within GeoNet shares.
+Content images provide a visual for social media shares and shares within the GeoNet Community.

 Blog Banner Images